HL7/fhir-subscription-backport-ig/input/pagecontent/components.md

 ### Subscription Topics

 In FHIR R5, the `SubscriptionTopic` resource is used to define conceptual or computable events for `Subscription` resources.
-Conceptually, subscription topics specify: a type of **data** (e.g., `Observation`, `Condition`, etc.), a type of **change** (e.g., create, delete, update, etc.), and a set of allowed **filters**.
+Conceptually, subscription topics specify an event that is used to trigger a notification and the boundaries around what a Subscription can filter for.
+For example, a topic may define that notifications should be sent when a resource (e.g., `Encounter`) has a specific type of change (e.g., update) with a specific value (e.g., stats=`in-progress`).
+For ease in implementation, the topic may specify that filters may only be applied to the Patient referenced by the Encounter.

-In order to support this functionality in R4, the `SubscriptionTopic` resource has been added as of version 4.1.0.
+In order to support this functionality in R4, the [SubscriptionTopic](http://hl7.org/fhir/R4/subscriptiontopic.html) resource has been added as to FHIR version 4.1.0.
 Detailed information about the resource can be found on the HL7 FHIR website.

 In order to make subscription topics more widely available, support for `SubscriptionTopic` resources is available via the [FHIR Registry](http://registry.fhir.org).